TsekeM/TsekeM/README.md

 # Hello, I'm Tseke Maila! 👋
 Welcome to my GitHub profile!
-I'm a passionate developer skilled in a variety of languages and tools.
+I'm a passionate developer skilled in a variety of programming languages and tools.

 ## Languages and Tools: